thebitcave/divine-proportions-toolkit-for-photoshop/README.md

 # Divine Proportions Toolkit

-_Please note that this project is no longer under active developement._
+_Please note that this project is no longer under active developement.
+Additionally, as Adobe dropped support for this kind of technology, it won't work with newer versions of Photoshop_

 This toolkit eases the process of composing your work (be it a photograph or a design) with a list of features and functionalities that create shapes mocking the divine proportions.